cinnData/DataSci-Summer/[DS-14] Example - Netflix data.md

 ## Exporting the data to a CSV file

 Finally, we can export the data to a CSV file by means of the method `.to_csv()`.
-You can edit the path of the file if you don't it to be placed in the working directory.
+You can edit the path of the file if you don't want it to be placed in the working directory.

 ```
 In [18]: df.to_csv('netflix.csv', index=False)